ryantyt/SpotifyPlaylistToYoutubeMP3/README.md

 original repository here: https://github.com/JasonLeviGoodison/SpotifyToYoutubeMP3

 If you want to use it:
-write song name in songs.csv or use setup.py to get all your spotify songs then run download_mp3.py to get mp3s
+change the client name and id in app.py first i forgot where you get it though write song name in songs.csv or use setup.py to get all your spotify songs then run download_mp3.py to get mp3s